Interview with Patrick Ambron of BrandYourself

 After hearing that BrandYourself got 60 000 users in 60 hours (catchy line), I figured they solved the problems I’ve stated before.
 It took me a second to hook up with their CEO Patrick Ambon, and here’s what he said in a brief interview over Skype.

-But not only that we are getting traffic, we are converting them to signups.
-As much as 30% per cent of that traffic converted to signups.
+But not only that we are getting traffic, but we are also converting them to signups.
+As much as 30% of that traffic converted to signups.
 We worked a lot on the snowball effect with sharing, easy signups, and sharing new profiles.

 Is the problem of personal branding on the Internet really that serious?